• Home

 • Recipes

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-Actress Julie Cobb: On Midlife Career Careens
+Actress Julie Cobb: On Midlife Career Reinventions

-March 17, 2015 by Rebecca Forstadt-Olkowski 4 Comments
+by Rebecca Forstadt-Olkowski 4 Comments

 I attended a women’s networking group and our guest speaker was Julie Cobb.
 She’s the daughter of actor Lee J. Cobb and actress Helen Beverly.
 Julie is an actress herself with extensive credits.
 She played the part of Yeoman Leslie Thompson in the original Star Trek series.
 If you’re a Trekkie, you will remember she wore a red dress and transformed to a geometric Styrofoam cube.